nidhimani/Twitter_Sentiment_Analysis_Using_Real_Time_Data/README.md

 # Twitter_Sentiment_Analysis
-By using snscrape scrapped tweets from BarackObama twitter account and created a dataframe with the tweets.
+By using snscrape tweets are from BarackObama twitter account and created a dataframe with the tweets.

 Cleaned the tweets from punctuation marks, multiple white spaces, numbers, alpha-numeric terms, hashtags, mentions etc Emojis are replaced with text by using emoji package.
 Also, emoticons are replaced with text.
 TreebankWordTokenizer and WordNetLemmatizer to tokenize and then lemmatize the words.